CDCgov/prime-public-health-data-infrastructure/docs/decisions/0009-versioning-for-phdi-lib.md

 ## Context and Problem Statement

 As the PHDI building blocks software continues to develop, documenting the versions that the software goes through will become increasingly important.
-Users will need to be able to track released versions of the software to ensure that they're using the correct version for their use cases, and so that they can receive proper support in the event they experience a software problem.
-Developers need to be able to document introductions of new features and bug fixes in existing features.
-Software versioning allows both groups to avoid confusion around the state of PHDI building blocks library.
+Users will need to be able to track released versions of the software to ensure that they're using the correct version for their use cases, as well as to identify when updating the library could break their current functionality.
+Knowledge of their version number also allows users to receive proper support in the event they experience a software problem.
+Similarly, developers need to be able to document introductions of new features and bug fixes in existing features.
+Software versioning allows both groups to avoid confusion around the state of the PHDI building blocks library.
+This ADR documents the rationale for adopting a versioning system overall, as well as explores options for what the most suitable versioning system for PHDI is.

 ## Decision Drivers

+* **Consistency**: Adopting a versioning system facilitates informed use and conversation about the software.
+Users are able to employ identically-versioned instances of the software in the same fashion, regardless of the machine on which the software is running.
+Moreover, establishing a versioning system makes it easier for users to obtain help when using the software, whether they're filing bug reports about a particular version or chatting with a developer or other support personnel about a problem.
+Thus, a good versioning system will allow users and developers alike to communicate information about bugfixes while also ensuring that major or minor functionality present in one version of the software is present in any other similarly-versioned instance.
-* **Transparency**: The adopted versioning should clearly convey relevant information about the software, such as the presence or absence of major features as well as the presence or absence of particular fixes.
+* **Interpretability**: A user's ability to understand when upgrading their software might break functionality is a key driver in the decision to adopt a versioning system.
+The adopted versioning should clearly convey information about when functionality or features of the library change, as well as the magnitude of the impact those changes might have on a user's workflow.
-* **Consistency**: The adopted versioning should communicate that two identically-versioned instances of the software should behave identically; in other words, version X of the software on one machine should have the exact same characteristics as version X of the software on a different machine.
-* **Interpretability**: The adopted versioning should be easily interpretable to both a user and a developer.
-Users should be able to tell at a glance what version of the software they are using, and they should be able to understand the differences between two similarly-versioned instances of the software.

 ## Considered Options